Board Of Directors

 Xochilt completed her Master’s in Social Work at the University of Denver and has lived in the Aurora community for over 25 years.
+She is currently a doctoral student at the University of Denver, School of Social Work.
 Her passion is in working with underserved communities of color in both a clinical and macro capacity.
 She believes communities already have what it takes to succeed, and our role is to shift from the expert mentality and provide support and guidance in their specific needs.

 Stacey Taylor Brandon, MSW

 Stacey and her family have lived in the Aurora community for four decades.
 She spent 28 years as an educator with Cherry Creek Schools before retiring in June 2021.
 During that time she served as a school social worker, District PBIS Coordinator, Educational Equity Coordinator and a Director of Inclusive Excellence.
 She currently works as an Equity Transformation Specialist for Courageous Conversation®.
 Stacey is passionate about racial equity, racial healing and racialized joy!
 She is committed to honoring the humanity of all people, by acknowledging, understanding and interrupting the predictable patterns of racialized inequalities and hierarchies.